 We show ideas how a sustainable Christmas can work.
 Because we all want a peaceful Christmas, but sooner or later we are usually overwhelmed by the stress of Christmas.
-Then will Gifts ordered online due to lack of time, decoration Concerned with unnecessary packaging, the ingredients for that Christmas dinner Bought last minute in the supermarket around the corner because it is simply faster.
+Then will Gifts ordered online due to lack of time, decoration Concerned with unnecessary packaging, the ingredients for that Christmas dinner Bought last minute in the supermarket around the corner because it just has to be quick.

 This not only creates a hectic atmosphere, but also pollutes the environment.
 Here are some tips about decoration, packaging and gifts to make the run-up to Christmas more contemplative.